BinaryMuse/lumos-control/README.md

-# Lumos
+# Lumos Control

-Lumos is a media screen app designed for the Raspberry Pi.
+Lumos Control is a control app for Lumos, a media screen app designed for the Raspberry Pi.

 ## Installation